connect-bilal/react-design-patterns-starter/README.md

 - Resell, redistribute, or republish this project as a starter template, boilerplate, or development kit
 - Claim ownership of the original project structure for educational or starter purposes

-Contact me for permission if you wish to use it as a base for another starter/template.
+Contact me for approval if you wish to use it as a base for another starter/template.

 - Author: `Bilal Ahmad Khan`
 - Email: `bilal.inform@gmail.com`